Signal briefing / Regional ISP

 RegionAfrica

-Speed Fibre is tracked because public evidence links it to internet infrastructure, governance, market, or operational-dependency signals.
+Speed Fibre matters because public evidence connects it to internet infrastructure, governance, market, or operational-dependency signals.

 Signal FocusMarket